olivercalder/cs332-s20-osv-olivercalder/labs/lab3design.md

-    pid_t cttable_pid;      // Stores a copy of the process's PID in case the thread struct is reclaimed before the parent has a chance to check its PID struct thread *thread;  // The pointer to the actual thread struct struct sleeplock *lock; // The lock which prohibits the a process from being able to access a child thread's return value until it is finished sysret_t status;        // The exit status of the child process, which is undefined until the sleeplock is released by the
+    pid_t cttable_pid;      // Stores a copy of the process's PID in case the thread struct is reclaimed before the parent has a chance to check its PID struct thread *thread;  // The pointer to the actual thread struct struct sleeplock *lock; // The lock which prohibits the a process from being able to access a child thread's return value until it is finished sysret_t status;        // The exit status of the child process, which is undefined until the sleeplock is released by the child process
 }

 struct cttable {